Lauryn Hill: Miseducation 20 Years Later

-Arguably one of the most talented music artists of all time, Lauryn Hill’s name alone brings forth memorable lyrics from the critically-acclaimed album, The Miseducation of Lauryn Hill.
-Nowadays, many either want that same old school Lauryn Hill back.
-But her recent performances have come with mixed reviews of her showing up late, not performing the songs she became famous for, or doing more talking than performing.
+Arguably one of the most talented music artists in the last 25 years, Lauryn Hill’s name alone brings forth memorable lyrics from the critically-acclaimed album, The Miseducation of Lauryn Hill.
+Nowadays, many want that same old school Lauryn Hill back, but some of her performances in the past few years have come with mixed reviews of her showing up late, not performing the songs she became famous for, or doing more talking than performing.

-It’s been nearly 20 years since her award-winning solo album.
-Lauryn herself reflects on the time she was creating music that way:
+It’s been 20+ years since her award-winning solo album.
+The now 45-year-old mother of six reflects on the times when she loved creating music:

 After appearing in court for tax evasion, Hill was sentenced to three months in jail and had to attend “counseling” due to her “conspiracy theories”.